OffKilterMC/NightVision/README.md

 Known Conflicts/Issues:
 - This mod will not function properly with shaders such as BSL, as they bypass the lightmap code that NightVision deal with.
-- This mod has a known conflict with the Alex's Caves mod, which also modifies the same lightmap path we do.